Simon Gass

 Sir Simon Lawrance Gass GCMG CVO (born 2 November 1956) is a British civil servant.
-Since 2019, he has chaired the Joint Intelligence Committee and he also currently serves as the British Prime Minister's representative on Afghanistan.
+He chaired the Joint Intelligence Committee from 2019 to 2023 and served as the British Prime Minister's representative on Afghanistan from 2021 to 2022 concurrently.
 Between 2018 and 2019, he was the Commandant of the Royal College of Defence Studies.
 During his diplomatic career, he served as British ambassador to Greece and to Iran.
+In May 2023, it was announced he was stepping down as Chairman of the Joint Intelligence Committee and succeeded by Madeleine Alessandri.